Scan & Automate: Connecting ProGlove MAI to n8n and Responding (Part 1)

 C. MQTT Response Node

-- Add an MQTT Publish node.
+- Add an MQTT node.

 - Send a message back to the topic

-. - Format your message as a valid
+in the end. - Format your message as a valid

 display_v2!